Surfacebv/blog-davide/site/content/post/a-birthday-gift.md

 title: 'A birthday gift '
 date: 2017-11-17T23:02:36.492Z
 ---
 I turn 35 today.

 It feels both early and late in my life.
-But in the  likely case  I'm mostly just late, here’s a present for myself: a commitment to write, and publish, a blog post every week.
+But in the  likely case  I'm mostly just late, here’s a present for myself: a commitment to write and publish a blog post every week.

-Writing   unscrambles my thinking, energizes me, and helps me make sense of the world.
-Everyday, I’ll sit down and write about tech, marketing, information and attention flows, and how these affect our inner lives.
+Writing   unscrambles my thinking, energizes me, and helps me make sense of the world: I write about tech, marketing, information and attention flows, and how these affect our inner lives.

 But most of those words never escape the gravitational pull of my private notes app: I  don’t publish them.
 Here I am,  linked up to 3.8 billion people and counting, on a network designed expressly to make words and images flow, and I don’t even have a blog.
 Pretty silly.